cloudobserver/ammas-tour-info/README.md

 On the summer tour, we transport a set of panels that assemble into this room.
 It was constructed by Jebron and is beyond excellent.
 It is lightweight, easy to assemble, and can be transported with minimal damage.

 ### Cheaper version of side room
-For a room that doesn't have to transported constantly between venues, a simpler less expensive solution is preferred.
+For a room that doesn't need to be transported constantly between venues, a simpler less expensive solution is preferred.
 A good example is the room they use at Amma's programs in Michigan.
 They built this structure out of foam insulation panels purchased at Home Depot.
 The room consists of panels that are cut to size and taped together.

 The panels are extruded polystyrene (XPS) and are typically pink.
 The panels are 2 (or 3?) inches thick, 4 feet wide, and 8 feet long.
 They are extremely lightweight and seem to block the sound well enough.

 ### Furnishings for side room
-The room should be nicely fixed up including a nice carpet, lighting, and a small table (check dimensions).
+The room should be furnished with a nice carpet, lighting, and a small table (check dimensions).
 Check with Hansa for details.

 ## Stage Lighting
 Typically the lighting provided by the hotel or other venue is adequate but may be supplemented with lights provided by Amrita TV.
 For information about these lights, contact Amrita TV.